Instagram Music Library: Rules, Availability & Monetization Implications (2026)

 Stories

-Use the Music sticker to search, pick a section, and place a timed clip on your Story.
+Use the Music sticker to search, pick a section, and place a short, story-safe bed on your Story.
 Stories have historically allowed music more flexibly than some other placements, but you still need to respect rights and territory limits described in Meta’s music guidelines.

 Instagram Stories creation screen showing editing toolbar with options for music, text, overlay, filter, and edit.